-1 The parking supply data is based on counts conducted in December 2017.
+&lt;sup>1 The parking supply data is based on counts conducted in December 2017.
 The number of vehicle parking spaces differ slightly from that shown in Figure 5: Balboa Reservoir Vehicle Parking Context in the SFPUC Balboa Reservoir Site Plan Study Transportation Analysis (March 17, 2015).
 The March 2015 study show's 1,005 spaces in the Lower Reservoir Lot and 1,182 spaces in the Upper Reservoir Lot, a difference of -2 spaces and +15 spaces, respectively.

-2 As of July 27, 2018 the number of residential units in the High Density Residential was still pending.
+&lt;sup>2 The number of units in the High Density scenario is based on information presented by the Project Sponsor at the scoping meeting on August 16, 2018.

+Both scenarios include approximately 4 acres of publicly accessible open space.
+Walking and bicycle access to the site would be provided on Lee Avenue and the existing east-west connection through the CCSF site to Frida Kahlo Way.
+Additional walking and bicycle access would be provided via Brighton Avenue and San Ramon Way.
+The project would provide at least 936 class 1 bicycle parking spaces throughout the buildings onsite and 75 class 2 bicycle parking spaces in the onsite right-of-way.

+In addition to the scenarios identified above, the following five variants are under consideration:

-Variant 1 - Above Ground Public Parking: Variant 1 would be the same configuration as the proposed project except the 750-space public parking garage would be constructed on Blocks A and B and be wrapped by housing.
+- Variant 1 Above Ground Public Parking (750 Spaces): Variant 1 would be the same configuration as the Base Density scenario except the 750-space public parking garage would be constructed on Blocks A and B and be wrapped by housing.
 Variant 1 does not include any changes to the land use programs or changes to the interior streets.
-Variant 1 is depicted in Figure 10 and Figure 11 of the Attachment.

-Variant 2 - Below Ground Public Parking at North End of Site: Variant 2 would be the same configuration as the proposed project, except the 750-space public parking garage would be constructed below Blocks E, F, and G towards the north end of the site.
-Variant 2 does not include any changes to the land use programs or changes to the interior streets.
-Variant 2 is depicted in Figure 14 of the Attachment.

-Variant 3 - South Street: Variant 3 would be the same configuration as the proposed project, except South Street would be shifted to the SFPUC retained property south of Blocks A and B. Variant 3 does not include any changes to the land use programs.
-Variant 3 is depicted in Figure 15 of the Attachment.
+Variant 1 is depicted in Figure 10 and Figure 11 of the Attachment. - Variant 2 Above Ground Public Parking (500 Spaces): Variant 2 would be the same configuration as Variant 1 except the public parking garage would include 500 parking spaces instead of 750 spaces. - Variant 3 Below Ground Public Parking at North End of Site: Variant 3 would be the same configuration as the Base Density scenario, except the 750-space public parking garage would be constructed below Blocks E, F, and G towards the north end of the site.
+Variant 3 does not include any changes to the land use programs or changes to the interior streets.
+Variant 3 is depicted in Figure 14 of the Attachment. - Variant 4 1,300 Units: Variant 4 would include 1,300 units. - Variant 5 South Street on SFPUC: Variant 5 would be the same configuration as the Base Density scenario, except South Street would be shifted to the SFPUC retained property south of Blocks A and B. Variant 5 does not include any changes to the land use programs.
+Variant 5 is depicted in Figure 15 of the Attachment.

-Variant 4 - No Walking or Bicycle Access at San Ramon Way: Variant 4 would be the same configuration as the proposed project, except there would be no walking or bicycle access at San Ramon Way.
-Variant 4 is depicted in Figure 16 of the Attachment.